alexpasmantier/television/docs/01-Users/02-quickstart.md

 tv list-channels
 ```

-To pull in the latest community channels from the github repo, run:
+To pull in the latest community channels from the GitHub repo, run:

 ```sh
 tv update-channels